Best mountain bike flat pedals for 2018 - MBR

 Rating: 8/10

 The Race Face Atlas flat pedal is the Canadian brand’s no-holds-barred premium flat pedal.
 Lightweight and thin.
-And grippy.
+It’s also superbly grippy thanks to the fore and aft pin orientation that offers superb bite into soles.
+These will stick to your foot whether your smashing rock gardens or sliding through mud.
+This pedal ticks plenty of boxes, it’s light, unobtrusive and offers plenty of grip.

+UK buy now: Race Face Atlas pedals at Evans Cycles for £109.99

+USA buy now: Race Face Atlas pedals at Chain Reaction Cycles for $145

 Spank Oozy Trail mountain bike flat pedal